mulesoft-assets/template-sfdc2sfdc-user-bidirectional-sync/README.md

 ### Importing an Anypoint Template into Studio
 Mule Studio offers several ways to import a project into the workspace, for instance:

-+ Anypoint Studio generated Deployable Archive (.zip)
-+ Anypoint Studio Project from External Location
++ Anypoint Studio Project from File System
-+ Maven-based Mule Project from pom.xml
-+ Mule ESB Configuration XML from External Location
++ Packaged mule application (.jar)

 You can find a detailed description on how to do so in this [Documentation Page](http://www.mulesoft.org/documentation/display/current/Importing+and+Exporting+in+Studio).